Skip to main content Skip to footer

 PowerPoint offers timeline templates in its template library under File > New.
 Search for “timeline” to find various visual timeline formats including roadmaps, milestone presentations, and process timelines.
 These templates focus on visual communication for presentations rather than detailed project tracking.

-A Gantt chart is a specific type of project timeline using horizontal bars to show task duration and overlap.
+A Gantt chart is a specific type of project timeline that uses horizontal bars to show duration and overlap.
 Project timelines include various formats like calendars, milestone lists, and roadmaps.
-Gantt charts excel at showing task dependencies and resource allocation, while other timeline formats are more suitable for high-level planning or simple date tracking.
+Gantt charts excel at showing dependencies and resource allocation, while other timeline formats are more suitable for high-level planning or simple date tracking.

 Get started